AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 Stealth Mode cannot hide your IP address.
 However, we can conceal it so that websites you visit will believe you have a different IP address.
 Sometimes it helps and websites ignore your real IP.

-You can set a random IP that would like to be perceived as yours by simply typing it into the corresponding field (**Custom IP address**).
+You can set a random IP that you would like to be perceived as yours by simply typing it into the corresponding field (**Custom IP address**).
 Leave the field empty to use the default IP address.

 **Remove X-Client-Data header**